frederic-perez/Cardiac-electrophysiology/glossary.md

 __substrate__ _n_
 __tachycardia__ _n_ A rapid heart rate, especially one above 100 beats per minute in an adult.
 Compare _bradycardia_
 __transseptal__ _adj_ Extending or performed through or across a septum.
+__ventricular fibrillation__ _n_ [[Mayo Clinic]](https://www.mayoclinic.org/diseases-conditions/ventricular-fibrillation/symptoms-causes/syc-20364523) An often fatal form of arrhythmia characterized by rapid, irregular fibrillar twitching of the ventricles of the heart in place of normal contractions, resulting in a loss of pulse.
 __ventricular tachycardia__ _n_
 __Wolff-Parkinson-White syndrome__ _n_